Foundation-for-Jekyll-sites/jekyll-foundation/README.md

 Place your custom sass in the subfolders of /assets/scss/.
 These folders follow the [SMACSS](https://smacss.com/) architecture.
 This should be the most scalable solution - from small to very large sites.

 ### Deploy your site
-Rsync ist used here to sync our local _site with the remote host.
+Rsync is used here to sync our local _site with the remote host.
 Adjust the SSH-USER, SSH-HOST and REMOTE-PATH in the Makefile.

-Be careful with this settings since rsync is set to **delete** the files on the remote path!
+Be careful with these settings since rsync is set to **delete** the files on the remote path!

 Deploy with `make deploy`.